angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 ### Type of Role

-I really enjoy working within the QA/QE space and I would love to continue my growth as a manager, so I strongly prefer that my next role be as a QA Manager!
+I'm looking to stay in the quality & testing space, open to either a manager or an IC role!

+**As a QA engineer,** I love being a stakeholder for quality.
+I've always worked well in cross-functional teams and more broadly across different departments within a company.
+I enjoy the collaborative nature of my work, coaching on quality & testing across development, design, project management to advocate for whole-team quality.
+I tend to use a "find the gaps" model of getting things done, whether it's creating a lightweight process to improve developer experience during sprints or creating and launching an incident response runbook for the company.

-I’m open to an Engineering Manager role that doesn’t require hands-on technical contributions as part of the role.
-I don’t have the experience or desire for coding, and the type of role that required that work wouldn’t be a good fit.
-But if you’re looking for someone to manage the growth and careers of developers and help support the stability and vision of engineering and quality, let’s talk!
+As a caveat - I don’t have the experience or desire for coding, and the type of role that required a focus on implementing test automation probably wouldn’t be a good fit.
+But I stay current on the landscape of QE and I understand the context and concepts of automation, so I can contribute at a high level by coaching others and helping make decisions on where and when to include automation.

-I’m potentially open to an IC role at a company that has a clear path back to QA management.
-However, I also know that promotions depend on many competing factors within an organization, so an IC role is not my main focus.
-The role and company would need to be pretty compelling in other ways in order for me to consider it.
+**As a QA manager,** I really enjoy focusing on people's individual career and personal growth.
+I love being a leader for quality within an organization, and helping shape the vision and implementation of quality engineering.
+I have strong core skills that I built up during my time as an early childhood teacher - change management, understanding emotions and core needs, communication, adaptability - that have served me extremely well during my time in tech.

+I also think it's important to use the privilege of title to help shape company culture and make sure we're creating and maintaining an environment that is safe, inclusive, and equitable.

 ### Culture

 These items are important aspects of company culture that I look for and would strive to maintain while I’m there.

 - **Psychological safety:** People feel safe advocating for their needs.
 People feel safe trying new things because they know mistakes aren’t punished.
 People feel safe asking questions and expecting honest answers.
-- **Authenticity > niceness:** Companies that prioritize a facade of "niceness" often do so at the detriment of authentic conversations, meaningful feedback, and the ability to iterate or improve as needed. _Kind_ and _constructive_ aren't mutually exclusive, and a supportive company culture understands how to balance those traits.
+- **Authenticity > niceness:** Companies that prioritize a facade of "niceness" often do so at the detriment of authentic conversations, meaningful feedback, and the ability to iterate or improve as needed. _Kind_ and _constructive_ shouldn't be mutually exclusive, and a supportive company culture understands how to balance those traits.
 - **Collaboration:** Across departments and hierarchy, people consistently work together to solve problems, share knowledge, and create.
 - **Compassion:** People understand that there are identities outside of their own, especially if they benefit from intersections of inherent privilege.
 E.g. I’m a white straight cis able-bodied woman, which benefits me in many ways that I haven’t earned - so I have to be mindful about incorporating perspectives and experiences beyond my own default.
 This applies to the people we work with, as well as the users we’re building things for.